candoizo/aavegotchi-node-lib/README.md

   });
   console.log(res);

-  // catches error on compile
+  // commented out because it wouldnt compile in the first place
   // let res2 = await lastTimePurchased({
-  //   itemID: "145" // string instead of num
+  //   itemID: "145" // string should have been a number
   // });
 }

 ```

-Functions were 1 = 1 sourced from `web3/graphQueries.tsx` in `bonding-curve`.
+These functions are 1 = 1 sourced from `web3/graphQueries.tsx` in `bonding-curve`.

 # Installation

-**important:** While this package is hosted privately, in some cases (like new projects) it can be unusually difficult to install directly due to conflicts with the registry.
-We need to migrate to registry.npmjs.org for public consumption.

-note: replace instances of `@aavegotchi/lib` with `@candoizo/aavegotchi-lib-node` until on main npm registry.
+note: replace instances of `@aavegotchi/lib` with `@candoizo/aavegotchi-node-lib` if not on aavegotchi namespace.

 If public: `yarn add @aavegotchi/lib`
 If private, see [Packaging](#packaging) section.